jassol/AsyncAlgos2004Cohort/Wednesday.md

 ### Solution 2: Tortoise / Hare Pointers and a Stack (Optimized and Stylish)

 **Strategy:** Use tortoise and hare pointers to iterate through half of the linked list.
 The tortoise pointer moves 1 node at a time and adds these nodes to a stack.
 The hare pointer moves 2 nodes at a time, and serves as an indicator for when the tortoise pointer has iterated through half the list.
-Once we reach halfway, we will continue iterating the tortoise pointer- but inestead of adding nodes to the stack, we pop off of the stack if there is a match.
+Once we reach halfway, we will continue iterating the tortoise pointer- but instead of adding nodes to the stack, we now pop off of the stack if there is a match.
 We know the list is a palindrome if we reach the end of the linked list successfully.

 **Time Complexity:** O(n).
 We only traverse the linked list one time.
-This is where the style points come in-- we only have to look at each node one time.
+This is where the style points come in-- we only have to look at each node once.
 So even though this has the same time complexity as Solution 1, you will probably impress your interviewer.

 **Space Complexity:** O(n).
 We create a stack that holds the first half of the linked list values.
 Although this may seem like n/2, remember that for Big O calculations you drop any coefficients.
 So space taken is O(n).